 Faculty Rewards and Recognition Committee

-WVU must incentivize faculty to be engaged and collaborative and to contribute to the University’s mission.Read More
+WVU must incentivize faculty to be engaged, productive and collaborative and to contribute to the University’s mission.Read More

 Graduate Education Taskforce

-WVU must support graduate programs that are impactful and that strengthen our R1 position.Read More
+WVU must support graduate programs that are impactful and that strengthen and improve our R1 position.Read More

 Based on internal and external data, the Provost’s Office will present a series of reports and recommendations to stakeholders.
 The following groups have been identified to date.
 Additional groups, including students, will be engaged as the process unfolds.

 Comprised primarily of faculty members as well as some key recruitment and retention staff members.
 Members were identified in partnership with Faculty Senate leadership and academic deans.
 The group will meet with EAB analyst David Attis on a bi-weekly basis to review, respond to and provide feedback on the data and analyses generated by the Provost’s Office.Read More